alexander-nolan/ase-bootcamp/CourseFiles/Week7/Key-Vault/Part3.md

 - Use Azure documentation to find the role that allows you to create Key Vault secrets.

-- Use the Azure CLI to assign the identified role to your user account.
+- Use AZ CLI to assign the identified role to your user account.
 Keep the 'Prinicpal of least privilege' in mind when identifying and selecting your role.

 ##### Verify Role Assignments